Code-4-Community/bcan/.github/pull_request_template.md

 Provide screenshots of any new components, styling changes, or pages.

+### Test Changes
+If your new feature required some test to be changed or added to fit the new functionality or changes please document these changes here.

 ### 🏕️ (Optional) Future Work / Notes

 Did you notice anything ugly during the course of this ticket?
 Any bugs, design challenges, or unexpected behavior?
 Write it down so we can clean it up in a future ticket!